Frequently Asked Questions¶

 These errors occur when SSL certificate verification fails to match the certificate the server responds with to the hostname Requests thinks it's contacting.
 If you're certain the server's SSL setup is correct (for example, because you can visit the site with your browser) and you're using Python 2.6 or 2.7, a possible explanation is that you need Server-Name-Indication.

 Server-Name-Indication, or SNI, is an official extension to SSL where the client tells the server what hostname it is contacting.
 This is important when servers are using Virtual Hosting.
 When such servers are hosting more than one SSL site they need to be able to return the appropriate certificate based on the hostname the client is connecting to.

-Python3’s SSL module includes native support for SNI.
-This support has not been back ported to Python2.
+Python3 and Python 2.7.9+ include native support for SNI in their SSL modules.
 For information on using SNI with Requests on Python < 2.7.9 refer to this Stack Overflow answer.